centreon/centreon-documentation/versioned_docs/version-24.04/resources/glossary.md

 ## One-peer retention mode

 Advanced configuration for Centreon [Broker](#broker) that activates the retention mechanism in [Broker inverted flow mode](#broker-inverted-flow-mode).
 This mode is commonly used for monitoring servers ([pollers](#poller) or [remote servers](#remote-server)) located in demilitarized zones (DMZ).

+## Pack

+The pack holds the information related to the services that will be controlled, their alert thresholds and the command lines required to perform the checks.
+The pack allows a default configuration for the services but remains highly customizable.

 ## Performance data